 5. Termination of Membership.

-The Committee shall in its absolute discretion have the power to terminate the membership of any Member and such decision shall take effect from the date of dispatch of a notice of this, by recorded delivery post, to the Member at his last known address.
-A Member whose membership has been terminated under this Rule shall be refunded a due proportion of his subscription, at the discretion of the Committee.
+The Committee shall in its absolute discretion have the power to terminate the membership of any Member and such decision shall take effect from the date of dispatch of a notice of this, by recorded delivery post, to the Member at their last known address.
+A Member whose membership has been terminated under this Rule shall be refunded a due proportion of their subscription, at the discretion of the Executive Committee.

-The annual subscription shall be subject to amendment by the Committee as and when conditions require.
+The annual subscription shall be subject to amendment by the Executive Committee as and when conditions require.
 Subscriptions shall, as provided in Rule (3), be paid in full on first election to membership and subsequently on 1stJanuary each year.
-When members join the Society, they will receive copies of all Journals published during the current year.
+When members join the Society, they will receive copies of all Journals published during the current year unless they have opted for electronic copies of the Journal, whereby they can access current and past copies of the Journal via the Society’s website.
 Subscriptions shall be paid to the Honorary Membership Secretary.
 Members joining after 1st November of any year will automatically receive free membership for the following year.
 However. such members will only receive the December Journal after joining together with all the Journals for the following year.
+All members who receive the Journal by post can also access back copies of the Journal via the Society’s website.

 7. The Society′s year.